themegrill/colormag/README.md

 **Testing without touching the live repo:** run the workflow manually (Actions → Deploy to WordPress.org → Run workflow) with a real tag and `dry_run` left at its default `true`.
-Everything runs — download, SVN checkout, sanity checks, diff preview — except the final `svn commit`, so you can verify the whole pipeline against a real release with zero risk.
+Everything runs — download, SVN checkout, sanity checks, staging the new version directory locally — except the final `svn commit`, so you can verify the whole pipeline against a real release with zero risk.

 ### If it fails